 The Difference Between Prefab and Modular Construction

-Prefab construction has been used in the industry for many years and, with the increasing popularity of modular construction, I want to clarify the difference between the two.
+Prefab construction has been used in the industry for many years and, with the increasing popularity of modular construction, let's clarify the differences between the two.

 By: John L.